Passing liquid poop frequently is diarrhea. It can be dangerous because it can lead to dehydration.

 - Sunken appearance to the abdomen, eyes or cheeks

 This can occur when nutrients are not absorbed due to a rapid movement of food content in the digestive system.

 Liquid poop might be temporary and resolve on its own.
-However, it is important to understand that loose stools can be deadly if dehydration sets in.
+However, it is important to understand that it can be deadly if dehydration sets in.
 So, steps must be taken to get rehydrated and to see a doctor if it is persistent.